Email Campaign Performance Metrics - [8 Important]

 4. Email Conversion Rate:

-This measures the percentage of recipients who completed a desired action, such as making a purchase, downloading, or signing up for a service.
+This measures the percentage of recipients who completed a desired action, such as making a purchase, downloading an app, or signing up for a service.

 A high conversion rate indicates that the email effectively convinced recipients to take the desired action.